The NFB is committed to respecting your privacy

 Leaving soon

 This playlist introduces students to the culture and traditional way of life of the Mi’kmaq.
 More generally, students will discover another way of approaching the world and will broaden their knowledge of Indigenous Peoples.
 Pour visionner cette sélection en français, cliquez ici.
-Films in This Playlist Include Waseteg Maq and the Spirit of the Woods Vistas: Little Thunder Summer Legend

 Up next: Maq and the Spirit of the Woods

-We're sorry, this content is not available in your location.
+This content is not available for free viewing in your location.

 Not available